MaheshBodas/graphql-drf-poc-api-master/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-GraphQL based API to for defining RiskTypes and Risk
+GraphQL based API to for defining RiskTypes and Risk Instances based on RiskType

-  - Post RiskTypes and Risk
+  - API allows users to create RiskTypes and associated RiskTypeFields in one go with use of nested serializer.
-  - Get RiskTypes, RiskTypeKeys, RiskKeys
+  - During creation of Risk Instance system checks that proper referential integrity is maintained with Risk Type and during creation of Risk Fields system ensures that proper referential integrity is maintained with Risk and Risk Type fields.
   - Get Single Risk, All Risks

 ### Installation